MacroFab Blog

 With testing complete for the PCM5122 Audio DACs and the passive part load out complete, then it is time to get the design ready for production.
 The board is fairly simple however it requires full functionality testing after being manufactured to ensure functionality.
 The board does not need programming but the PCM5122 needs to be configured before it can output audio.

-Since the PCM5122 needs both I2C and I2S to function I decided the best plan for testing was a bed of nails style with pogo pins similar to the test fixture I designed in this article.
+Since the PCM5122 needs both I2C and I2S to function I decided the best plan for testing was a bed of nails style with pogo pins similar to the test fixture I designed a few years ago.
 So instead of having to plug in an input data cable and then an analog output cable, I will just need to place the PCB into the fixture to test, which greatly speeds up the testing procedure.
 To configure the PCM5122 and give it digital I2S audio, I choose to use the Arduino Zero development board because t supports I2S audio.
 It also has software libraries for the I2S which should speed up development of the fixture’s software.

 Modifying the PCM5122 Audio DAC PCB for Pogo Pin Contacts